davekinkead/big-data-and-democracy/first_draft.md

 ** Sophistry is possible, but carries a reputational cost.
 ** "No reputational cost in being reasonable."

+# The Federalist Papers

+Democracy next appears in North America, as the colonies who successfully rebelled against Great Britain begin to grapple with the problem of how their new nation should be governed.
+Public political discussion played a crucial role in encouraging and maintaining popular support for the rebellion.

+ The historical ideal of this is the Federalist papers, a collection of articles appearing in various New York newspapers in support of the proposed Constitution for the future United States.

 * Federalist
 ** Political discussion is public.
 ** Political discussion is both face-to-face, either individually or in groups, and via newspapers and pamphlets.
 ** Political discussion can occur over a larger geographical area.
 ** Define features of reach and discrimination.
 ** Conception of the demos increases, message discrimination decreases.

+# Mass Media

+Events in other countries and on foreign continents becomes visible in a shorter timescale.

 * Mass Media
 ** Political discussion is public.